 5. Global OAT screening method

 To gain a more qualitative assessment of the sensitivity of each variable, we will use the Morris OAT Method.
 Morris’s elementary effects screening method identifies the few important factors or elementary effects (EE) at a cost of r × (p + 1) simulations (where p is the number of factors (in this example there are 3 factors or variables) and r is the number of EE computed per factor).
 The EE for each factor or variable is essentially a first order numerical derivative of the output variable of interest (in this example it is Electric EUI) with respect to the factor.
-Thus the EE calculates the finite-difference of the output variable changes when the input factor is varied at specific points in the parameter space.
+Thus the EE calculates the finite-difference of the output variable changes when the input factor is varied at specific points in the parameter space; however the step size is typically chosen to be much larger than one would chose for an approximation to a derivative.
 This calculation is repeated r times at different locations in the parameter space to get a global sense of how sensitive each factor or input variable is with respect to the outputs.
 The Morris Method implementation used in the OpenStudio Server comes from the R package Sensitivity, which includes improvements to the original method defined by Morris, specifically a space-filling optimization of the design and a simplex-based design.

 For illustrative purposes, the r value for this example was set to 10 resulting in a total number of 40 simulations.
 The resulting sampling pattern of the solution space is plotted in Figure 10.
 Since r was set to 10 for this example, there will be 10 calculations of the EE for the variables, with each one coming from a different initial condition in the solution space (computed by various algorithmic settings) depicted in Figure 10, thus making the method more global in nature.
 Typically r is chosen between 4-10, depending on the number of variables and the computational cost of the model.